-Based on the quantities of sand (approximately 300,000 cubic yards) required to complete Phase 2, the truck haul method is not recommended due to the inefficiencies associated with the large number of truckloads (approximately 15,000).
+Based on the quantities of sand (approximately 300,000 cubic yards) required to complete Phase 2, the truck haul method is not considered for completion of Phase 2 due to the inefficiencies associated with the large number of truckloads (approximately 15,000).
 However, this method is recommended for smaller quantities (100,000 cubic yards or less) if urgent beach and dune repairs are needed following a storm.